 What to do in Arches National Park: There are plenty of amazing things to do in Arches National Park during the month of May.

 One of the best things to do is go hiking.
-The most popular trails to hike are Devil’s Garden, the Windows, and Park Avenue.
+The most popular trails to hike are Devil’s Garden, the Windows, and Park Avenue, and, of course, Delicate Arch.

 Devil’s Garden is an 8 mile loop where you can see some of the most famous arches in the whole park.
 The trail can be a bit challenging, so it’s not recommended to bring young children.